lizardking/LD2410Async/dox/Inactivity Handling.md

 If none of these recovery steps succeed, the library will retry after the inactivity timeout period has elapsed again.

-## Enabling / Disabling Inactivity Handling
+@section Inactivity_Handling_EnableDisable Enabling / Disabling Inactivity Handling

 Inactivity handling can be enabled or disabled using: